gCalixtoS/dasc_showcase_srv/README.md

 # csm-demo-202002-plan-srv
 Energy Production Optimization E2E Demo - HDI container (db) for the Planning Application This is an application to maintain (CRUD) a HANA table with Planning values.
-This application serves the service csm-demo-202002-plan-fiori with Planning data.
+This application provides planning data for the AppGyver example.

 # Getting Started